Steve-Fenton/stevefenton.co.uk/src/pages/blog/2025/01/generated-books.md

 ---
-title: The 6 warning signs of an AI-generated book'
+title: The 6 warning signs of an AI-generated book
 navMenu: false
 pubDate: 2025-01-01
 keywords: books,reading